omaromeir/stat540-2014-project/R markdown/03/03_DEA.md

-Test for any effect of UC group:
+Finally, we use the same model to test for any effect of UC group by specifying the coefficient.
+In other words we will be testing the following null hypothesis: \(\mu_{UC} = 0 \).

 ```r
 UChits <- topTable(ebFit, coef = grep("UC", colnames(coef(ebFit))), number = nrow(dat),